HP5

-made its debut at Milestones' Bim Skala Bim show early April, ?
-1998.
+was completed March 25 1998.
+It first sold at Slackers' Cortland NY (Third Rail) show on April 9.
 Enormous brick was a long time coming and proved the little dumbass rag could travel as far away as Sweden.
-Nearly 10 months since the last one so there was a huge backlog to plow through.
-Time brought the largest volume content and reader wise – it had been getting post requests consistently for 4 months which never happened before.
-Unfortunately, the Professionals disbanded shortly after its release to pursue college careers and the final show was a Sunday matinee that June; in many ways the weekend was over.
-Again the editor was a lonesome cowboy, but hometown ska roots found in an old vinyl dollar bin had been explored in the editorial Roots Roch Reggae about local reggae band Bahama Mama [Majestics members who backed Lee Scratch Perry in Victor NY in 1982 + later went on to become Big Roots, see HP8].
+Nearly 10 months since the last one, and there was a huge backlog of material to plow through.
+That time brought largest volume and readership; like consistent postal requests for 4 months which had never happened before.
+The Professionals disbanded soon after this to pursue college and their final gig was a Sunday matinee that June – in many ways the weekend was over.
+The editor was a lonesome cowboy, though hometown ska found in an old dollar bin had been explored in the editorial Roots Roch Reggae about local reggae band Bahama Mama [Majestics members who backed Lee Scratch Perry in Victor NY in 1982 + later went on to become Big Roots, see HP8].

-Page 6 shred here reads from a gunky antique fifties typewriter mom had in college: "Don't throw this away, it cost a lot to make.
+Page 6 shred here reads from an old gunky sixties typewriter mom had back in college: "Don't throw this away, it cost a lot to make.
 Please share the wealth."

-A Boston/ ska-jazz/ ska-core/ Michigan issue represented in Q&A with Bim Skala Bim, Skavoovie & the Epitones, Dicky Barrett.
-Plus C. DeMakes (Less Than Jake), Dan Suicide Machines, the Articles' Phelps brothers and a collaborative one with Tim Hilton Schroeder 'zine and Jeff Django Baker NE Skafest 97.
-The day after that was conducted, HP talked with Minneapolis' Siren Six! at the Penny Arcade here, but it was left out due to space constraints.
-They came back and played Clay's House (Neals basement to you) early winter though.
+A Boston/ ska-jazz/ ska-core/ Michigan issue represented in Q&A with Bim Skala Bim, Skavoovie & the Epitones, Dicky Barrett, Chris DeMakes (Less Than Jake), Dan Suicide Machines, The Articles' Phelps brothers and a collaborative one with Tim Hilton Schroeder 'zine and Jeff Django Baker at New England Skafest 1997.
+The day after that was conducted, HP talked with Minneapolis' Siren Six! at the Penny Arcade, but it was left out due to space constraints.
+They came back and played Clay's House (Neal's basement to you) early winter though.

 'Right on Daddy-O'

-Madness has a song 'the young and the old'.
-In early spring, I walk to a routine dental appointment in my nascent 14613-fringe neighborhood, and decide the return address on Fritz's letter is on the way.
-Not wanting to cold call a stranger I want to meet and let him know a new issue will be done very soon (3 weeks) if he wants in.
-Short on time, but I ring the doorbell anyway.
-Soon a shocked yet dark-rim bespectaled guy "old enough to be my father" appears in the window, opens the door and invites me in.
+Madness has a song "the young and the old".
+Early spring, I walk to a routine dental appointment in my neighborhood, and decide the return address on Fritz's letter is on the way.
+Not wanting to cold call a stranger I want to meet him; a new issue will be done very soon (3 weeks) if he wants in.
+Short on time but I ring the doorbell anyway.
+A shocked, dark-rim bespectaled guy "old enough to be my father" appears in the window, opens the door and invites me in.
 He has great excesses inside, no computer and so brings a sense of proportion!
-Somehow this avid cable watcher claims to recognize me from Mike Lee's Professionals Tea House public access footage of a year earlier. ???
-What's more, this is mere blocks from Kodak Park where Dan, Pete and I grew up.
-One block from where Dan is about to paint custom flames on a 1976 Cadillac Deville, unbeknownst to us.
+Somehow this avid cable watcher claims to recognize me from Mike Lee's Professionals Tea House public access video of a year earlier. ???
+What's more, he is mere blocks from Kodak Park where Dan, Pete and I grew up.
+A block from where Dan is about to paint custom flames on a '76 Cadillac Deville, unknown to us.
 Fritz underscores the existence of a ska song for every circumstance and personality via themed mix tapes.
 Is there a dry, unoccupied aquarium?
 Did you know he used to regularly support the Seidewand's fledgling basement tropical fish operation on Dewey Ave in 1980?
 Forty locations later known as the Pet World chain?
 In terms of finding obscure locals, at this point you must agree HP! is a success on some level.
-Small world after all.

 Canterbury tale: UK bouncer-cum-cockney-reggae star Judge Dread suffers heart attack on stage and dies en route to hospital, Friday 13th March.
 He was 52.
 Obit